nikkijuk/climate-coaching-app/README.md

 But yes: it's good question.
 It's not clear to me why would anyone use app for climate-coaching and why? who would do content? who would consume it? privately? with community? sharing all? sharing nothing? sharing when finished? sharing thru process or learning?

-It only makes sense to go forword if idea gets so clear that it's possible to implement very focused tool that would be useful and solve some problem.
+It only makes sense to go forward if idea gets so clear that it's possible to implement very focused tool that would be useful and solve some problem.

 ## coaching program structure